natenka/pyneng-book-en/docs/source/book/21_textfsm/index.rst

 .. _textfsm_index:

-21. TextFSM output processing
+21. Parsing command output with TextFSM
 ===================================

-On equipment that does not support any software interface, the output of show commands is returned as a string.
+On network devices that does not support any software interface, the output of show commands is returned as a string.
 And although it’s partly structured, it’s still just a string.
 And it has to be processed in some way to get Python objects, like a dictionary or a list.

 For example, it is possible to handle the output of a command line by line using regular expressions to obtain Python objects.
 But there is a more convenient option: TextFSM